GrayJack/rbitset/README.md

 ## Example

 Bit sets are extremely cheap.
 You can store any number from 0 to 255 in an array of 4x 64-bit numbers.
-Lookup should in theory be O(1).
-An example usage of this is once again `strspn`.
+The lookup should in theory be O(1).
+Example usage of this is once again `strspn`.
 Here it is in rust, using this library:

 ```rust